-[&]quot;My grandson was killed by his own government," the teenager's grandfather Nasser al-Awlaki wrote in a New York Times op-ed in July.
+"My grandson was killed by his own government," the teenager's grandfather i[n Awlaki, "Drone."]
 "The Obama administration must answer for its actions and be held accountable."

-Obama, who was awarded the Nobel Peace Prize in 2009, has overseen the expansion of the CIA's targeted killing program, which the Bureau of Investigative Journalism estimates has killed between 2,528 and 3,648 individuals in Pakistan since 2004.
-That organization also estimates that between 416 and 948 of those killed in drone strikes were civilians - an estimate disputed by the Obama administration.
+Obama, who was awarded the Nobel Peace Prize in 2009, has overseen the expansion of the CIA's targeted killing program, which the Bureau of Investigative Journalism ["Drones"] estimates has killed between 2,528 and 3,648 individuals in Pakistan since 2004.
+That organization also estimates that between 416 and 948 of those killed in drone strikes were civilians-an estimate disputed by the Obama administration.

-See during his Presidency, a well-researched/argued article by Mark Bowden, September 2013: The Killing Machines: How to think about drones.
-In it we read:
+See during his Presidency, a well-researched/argued article, Bowden, "The Killing Machines," September 2013: In it we read: